-The number of people who sit a church service doesn’t mean a whole lot if you didn’t do something in them and through them to Christ’s glory.
+The number of people who sit in a church service doesn’t mean a whole lot if you didn’t do something in them and through them to Christ’s glory.
 Church leaders learn before long that attendance is only meaningful if you can drive engagement.

 For this reason, many churches have a laundry list of announcements given in church, often at the beginning of a service.
 This is meant to give people the information needed, and get them moving on the things that matter in Church life.